 The problem is…how do you, the consumer, then know not only which finished product to use but also how do you know if the ingredients in a product are high-quality ingredients.

 The reality is this can be very difficult.
 Unfortunately, you don’t have the time to request the Certificates of Analysis for each ingredient included in a product you are interested in, let alone understand the information on the certificate.

 So what do you do?
 You go to the experts, someone you trust who understands all of this.

-As with anything in life there are people who devote and spend their lives “knowing” everything there is to know about a certain topic.
+As with anything in life, some people devote and spend their lives “knowing” everything there is to know about a certain topic.
 When I need expert plumbing advice I don’t call an auto mechanic.
 The same is true when it comes to choosing the right joint supplement for your dog.

-A Simple Truth: There is a massive diversity when it comes to dosing, quality and efficacy of dog joint supplements on the market.
+A Simple Truth: There is a massive diversity when it comes to the dosing, quality, and efficacy of dog joint supplements on the market.
 Therefore don’t trust just anyone, trust an EXPERT.

 Source of Ingredients

-In many cases with the global economy in which we live in today I personally put more emphasis on the source and origin of the ingredients than just quality alone.
+In many cases with the global economy in which we live today, I personally put more emphasis on the source and origin of the ingredients than just quality alone.

 Concept of Adulterated Ingredients: At a recent meeting of the National Animal Supplement Council (NASC) there was an entire lecture detailing this very real problem of adulterated ingredients.
 Let me explain.